Toggle: English / Spanish

 When to Contact a Medical Professional

-Call your doctor if you have trouble breathing after inhaling (or possibly inhaling) any substance.
+Call your health care provider if you have trouble breathing after inhaling (or possibly inhaling) any substance.

 Only use household chemicals as directed, and always in well-ventilated areas.
 Never mix ammonia and bleach.

-Follow work rules regarding breathing masks and wear the right mask.
+Follow workplace rules for breathing masks and wear the right mask.
 People who work near fire should take care to limit their exposure to smoke or gases.

-Be careful about giving mineral oil to anyone who might choke on it (children or the elderly).
+Be careful about giving mineral oil to anyone who might choke on it (children or the older people).

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.